Shared ownership arrears policy

 If your payment plan runs over March, when changes to your rent and service charge take effect, we will review your plan and amend any Direct Debits to take the changes into account.
 You will be notified of your new payment amounts via a letter from Allpay.

-If you miss one payment of the payment plan, a phone call, email or letter will be sent requesting you contact your Income Adviser.
+If you miss one payment of the payment plan, a phone call, text, email or letter will be sent requesting you contact your Income Adviser.
 If you make contact, we will request payment in full to clear the outstanding debt however if you are unable to make this payment, then the relevant escalation pathway will be followed.

 Contacting your mortgage lender